Research and teaching centre

 16 April, 13:15, Pasteur Amphitheatre, CEREGE Arbois

-"Deformation processes in upper crustal faults: contributions from carbonaceous Raman spectroscopy and fluid inclusion studies
+"Deformation processes in faults of the upper crust: contributions of Raman spectroscopy on carbonaceous material and the study of fluid inclusions".

-This presentation focuses on the deformation mechanisms operating at the core of faults in the upper crust, whether seismic or asismic.
-I will start with a brief general introduction on the different types of possible slip faults (stable or unstable), on the mechanical conditions necessary for slip instabilities (i.e. earthquakes) to occur, and on the different microscopic processes that can generate these slip instabilities.
-The main part of the presentation will then focus on natural fault rocks and the geochemical markers of slip that have occurred there.
-I will present two distinct geochemical markers: the first is the Raman spectrum of carbonaceous particles present in some faults, which provide information on both thermal history and finite deformation.
-The second is the fluid inclusions in the veins near the faults, which provide information on the variations of the fluid pressure during the seismic cycle.
+This presentation focuses on the deformation mechanisms at the heart of faults in the upper crust, whether seismic or asismic.
+I will begin with a brief general introduction to the different types of slip that can occur on faults (stable or unstable), the mechanical conditions required for slip instabilities (i.e. earthquakes) to occur, and the different microscopic processes that can generate these slip instabilities.
+The main part of the presentation will then focus on natural fault rocks and the geochemical markers of the slip that has occurred there.
+I will present two distinct geochemical markers: the first is the Raman spectrum of carbonaceous particles present in certain faults, which provide information both on thermal history and on finite deformation.
+The second is fluid inclusions in veins near faults, which provide information about variations in fluid pressure during the seismic cycle.

 We invite you to meet for the traditional coffee served in front of the Pasteur amphitheatre at 1.15 pm.